Old North Church: Sanctuary and Upper Gallery

-The Steeples
+Steeples

 Old North Church's steeple is famous for the role it played in Paul Revere's April 18, 1775, lantern signal to warn militias in Charlestown that the British were coming, launching the American Revolution.
 For this, Old North's steeple has become an iconic symbol of liberty in the U.S.

 While the 1727 load of logwood donated by the "Gentlemen of the Bay of Honduras" was a substantial contribution to the funds needed for the first steeple, in 1737 Old North Church leaders began a subscription campaign to collect the remaining funds needed to construct the first spire.
 In 1740, the spire, the design for which was attributed to William Price, was finished and hoisted atop Old North's tower.
 The golden weathervane crafted by Shem Drowne was fixed to the top, making Old North Church the tallest structure in Boston.
 A young Paul Revere served as a bell-ringer at Old North.
 It would be this steeple that he would incorporate into his 1775 plan to signal that the British were marching "by sea" across the Charles River.

 The original steeple of the Old North Church was destroyed by the 1804 New England hurricane.
 In October 1804, a "very violent gale" blew the wooden spire from Old North's tower, destroying a house below it.
 Two years later, enough funds had been raised and a newly constructed spire was hoisted to the top once again in 1806.
 This replacement steeple's design was based on drawings from Charles Bulfinch.

 The replacement steeple was toppled by Hurricane Carol on August 31, 1954.
 Hurricane Carol tore down the second spire, sending it crashing onto Salem Street and Hull Street, with minimal damage done to a building across the street.
 This time, the congregation launched a national fundraising campaign.
 In October 1955, the third spire was completed, it replicated the first original steeple and was fixed with steel reinforcements to prevent another disaster.
 Drowne's original weathervane, which was curiously "borrowed" by someone in the North End after the steeple came down the previous year, was restored atop the steeple.
 This is the steeple visitors to the Old North Church will see today.

 The church is now 174 feet tall.

-The Bells
+Bells

 Eight change ringing bells (tenor: in F) at Old North Church were cast by Abel Rudhall (Rudhall of Gloucester) in Gloucester, England, in 1744 and hung in 1745.
 One bell has the inscription: "We are the first ring of bells cast for the British Empire in North America, A.R.
 1744."
 The bells were restored in 1894 and in 1975.
 They are maintained and rung regularly by the Massachusetts Institute of Technology Guild of Bellringers.